john-shefer/NetHole.3beta/README.md

       work even on Windows 98 or ME systems.

-      Finally, if the remote syslog doesn't open for some reason, then LaBrea will fail over to the local application Event log.
+      Finally, if the remote syslog doesn't open for some reason, then NetHole will fail over to the local application Event log.

 --------------------------------